sakethvardhineni/apache-airflow-dag/README.md

 The healthcheck section specifies a health check for the webserver container.
 It checks whether the Airflow webserver is running by looking for the existence of the airflow-webserver.pid file in the container.
 If the file exists, the health check passes.
 The health check runs every 30 seconds and times out after 30 seconds.
 If the health check fails 3 times in a row, the container will be considered unhealthy.

+##Dpckerfile
+In the Dockerfile i have imported the modules which are required to run the sales.py python program